Good Boy (2025 Leonberg film): Release

 Good Boy premiered at the 2025 South by Southwest Film & TV Festival on March 8 in the Alamo Drafthouse Cinema in Austin, Texas.
-(Note: Attributed to multiple references:) It screened again at the Overlook Film Festival in New Orleans in April 2025.
+It screened again at the Overlook Film Festival in New Orleans in April 2025.
 The film had its Canadian premiere at the Calgary Underground Film Festival and was also later screened in July 2025 at the Fantasia International Film Festival in Montreal, Quebec.
 The film was originally scheduled for a limited theatrical release, but the popularity of its trailer and poster, which achieved the largest reach in the Independent Film Company's (IFC) history, led to it receiving a wide theatrical release.
-(Note: Attributed to multiple references:) In May 2025, the streaming service Shudder acquired the distribution rights to the film for Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States.
+In May 2025, the streaming service Shudder acquired the distribution rights to the film for Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States.
 It was screened at the Melbourne International Film Festival on August 8, and later at the Film at Lincoln Center on August 19, 2025.
-It was released theatrically throughout North America on October 3, 2025 via the IFC.
-(Note: Attributed to multiple references:) In the United Kingdom and Ireland, Good Boy was released in theaters on October 10, via Vertigo Releasing.
-(Note: Attributed to multiple references:) It was also released on streaming on October 24.
-It will premiere on Shudder on November 21.
+It was released theatrically throughout the United States on October 3, 2025 via the IFC.
+In the United Kingdom and Ireland, Good Boy was released in theaters on October 10, via Vertigo Releasing.
+It was also released on streaming on October 24.
+It premiered on Shudder on November 21.

 Reception

 Box office

 Good Boy grossed $990,000 on its domestic opening night.
 On its opening Saturday, Good Boy grossed $777,700.
-Throughout its opening weekend, the film was screened at 1,650 theaters, IFC's second-highest opening weekend theater count in its history, and grossed $2.3 million, debuting as the ninth-highest grossing film of that weekend.
+Throughout its opening weekend, the film was screened at 1,650 theaters, IFC's second-highest opening weekend theater count in its history, and grossed $2.3 million, debuting as the ninth-highest-grossing film of that weekend.
 (Note: Attributed to multiple references:) It was IFC's second-best opening weekend gross in history, and within the larger IFC Entertainment Group, it ranked as the third-largest opening weekend, behind Clown in a Cornfield (2025, which was released by RLJ Entertainment) and Late Night with the Devil (2023).
 (Note: Attributed to multiple references:) In its second weekend, Good Boy stayed in 1,650 theaters, earning about $1.36 million over the weekend and $1.6 million over the long four-day period.
 By its third weekend, the film had earned $5.59 million domestically, and over $450,000 internationally.
-To date, the film has grossed $8.7 million at the worldwide box office.
+The film ultimately grossed $8.8 million at the worldwide box office.